 Portugal is a member of the European Union ("EU") and is also a signatory to the World Trade Organization ("WTO") Agreement on Government Procurement ("GPA").
-The latter provides for reciprocal market access commitments on procurement between the EU and other WTO members that are also signatories to the GPA
+The GPA provides for reciprocal market access commitments on procurement between the EU and other WTO members that are also signatories thereto.